Yoast/wordpress-seo/readme.txt

 Release date: January 10th, 2023

+Yoast SEO 19.14 introduces the first round of improvements to the inclusive language analysis.
+We've made the analysis smarter in detecting terms in certain contexts and improved the feedback we give writers.
+Check it out!
+Find out more about what's new in Yoast SEO 19.14 in [our release post](https://yoa.st/release-10-1-23)!

 #### Enhancements

 * Improves the _inclusive language analysis_ by expanding the number of non-inclusive phrases recognized as well as by improving the feedback, for example by adding more inclusive alternatives or fixing inconsistencies.
 Specifically, this includes the following changes: